ryekeanemilan/ECE2112_PA4/README.md

 display(VisFemale)
 ```

 For the final requirement of this section, the code must display a narrowed-down version of the newly created table based on academic performance.
 By placing the conditional bracket `VisFemale['Average'] >= 60` directly inside the `display()` function, the notebook successfully evaluates the scores and outputs only the passing students.
-Because this operation happens entirely within the display call, it fulfills the requirement of not permanently altering or overwriting the original `VisFemale` variable in memory.

 ```
 print("\nPart B: VisFemale with Average >= 60")